 Denial of Responsibility: Transference of attention away from oneself, this type of denial is comprised of several methods.

 Rejection & Refusal eventually fail to stop and reverse aging or whatever it is the person fears and is thus avoiding.
 Upon recognition of this failure, the person adds Resentment to the building crisis.
 Resentment is the form of anger that originates from a feeling of inferiority and low worth; anger at God is resentment and is consequent of feeling powerless.
-He is angry at God and angry with life and as he ferments in the emotion of anger.
+He is angry at God and angry with life.
 Since MLCers often doubt their faith, they deny their anger is toward God and project it toward his environment and others--the spouse in particular.

 Failure of Rejection & Refusal leads to Resentment.
 If Rejection & Refusal had successfully convinced a person that his issues no longer exist--such as a belief in the reversal of aging--there would be nothing to feel Resentment towards.
 But the depths of MLCer fears are for stark realities that are unstoppable: the march of time and surfacing of the Shadow.

 Resentment is the Why me? cry of the victim.
 He is upset at the unfairness of life as younger and more vigorous men can do more and have the vast potential of their lives ahead, whereas the MLCer feels his greatest years are behind him.
 His body is breaking down, his children are becoming more independent and his wife has separate interests.
 He wants to be the Knight in Shining Armour, but such youthful hero days are no more.
 What he will learn through his midlife journey is that Kings are leaders; the knights work for them.
 But this is not a lesson that can be learned through mere intellectual understanding; life is to be experienced.